 Who Are Deacons?

-Deacons are ordained United Methodist clergy who are called by God, authorized by the church, and ordained by a bishop to a lifetime ministry of word, service, compassion, and justice to the congregation and community in ministry that connects the two.
-They may work primarily in congregations or they may work primarily in settings like hospitals, social-service agencies, mission agencies, schools, counseling centers, denominational agencies, and more.
-Deacons exemplify Christian discipleship, nurture others in their relationship to God, and lead church people to respond to the needs of the most needy, neglected, and marginalized of the world.
+Deacons are clergy leaders who are called by God, authorized by the church and ordained by a bishop to a lifetime ministry of word, service, compassion and justice.
+Deacons exemplify Christian discipleship, nurture others in their relationship to God and lead church people to respond to the needs of the needy, neglected and marginalized of the world.

 You can learn more about the Order of Deacon at the General Board of Higher Education and Ministry.